oracle/rwloadsim/docs/ORACLENET.md

 ## Utilities for database "ping" and network thoughput

-There are two rwloadsim utility scripts included in the public directory that can be used to measure Oracle Net (often referred to as SQL\*Net) performance.
+There are three rwloadsim utility scripts included in the public directory that can be used to measure Oracle Net (often referred to as SQL\*Net) performance.

-One, connping.rwl, produces an output similar to ping, although three values are included per output line:
+Compared to the tnsping utilitily that is shipped with Oracle, the measurements are all based on the connection to the database and not only the connection to the tns listener.
+They therefore require full database credentials connecting to your database, i.e. both username, password and connect string.

+Two of them, ociping.rwl and connping.rwl, produce output similar to ping; the third does a more comprehensive network throughput test.

+The first, ociping.rwl, only measures the time to do a simple SQL\*Net roundtrip using OCIPing.

+The second, connping.rwl, measures three values:
 Time taken to do a complete database logon, time take to execute OCIPing, and time taken to execute 'select 1 from dual'.
 At the end, the averages are shown.